Mesame7/CRUD_App/README.md

 After reading the task description, I understand that I need to create a CRUD(Create, Read, Update and Delete) application with Angular.
 This CRUD application handles management of instances of the Person object.
 A Person object has the following attributes: ID, Vorname, Nachname and E-Mail-Adresse.
 The user should be able to create a Person, list the existing instances of Person by the Vorname/Nachname attribute, edit a Person instance and also remove a Person instance from the list.

 ### 2. "Google is so powerful when you know how to use it." :
 I was told this sentence by my supervisor when I used to ask them too many questions, and indeed I could find many resources that explain how to use Angular to build a simple UI to visualize my business/model.
-This UI has a button that opens a form that we can later use to fill in a Person's attributes, and also a part where we can see all the existing instances of Person.
+This UI has a button that opens a form that we can later use to fill in a Person's attributes, and also a part where we can see all the existing instances of Person, edit and delete them.
+Also a fake backend was implemented with json-server that provides a database to save the Person data.

 ### 3. What can we test?
 Before starting this project I had some previous experience with writing Unit tests.
 I started reading and watching youtube videos on testing and I learned about more testing methods that could be applied to this project.
 I decided to start with testing the major task which the CRUD functionality, and if there's time I could write tests for the UI components and maybe e2e tests.